 If you have just completed or are currently enrolled in a full EMT education program, and you are applying for EMT certification, you must meet the following requirements:

-• Successful completion of a state-approved Emergency Medical Technician (EMT) course that meets or exceeds the National Emergency Medical Services Education Standards for the Emergency Medical Technician.
+- Successful completion of a state-approved Emergency Medical Technician (EMT) course that meets or exceeds the National Emergency Medical Services Education Standards for the EMT.

-• Successful completion of the National Registry EMT cognitive (knowledge) examination and a state approved psychomotor (skills) examination.
+- Successful completion of the National Registry EMT certification examination and a State EMS Office approved BLS skills competency requirement.

-• Passed portions of the cognitive and psychomotor exam remain valid for 24 months provided all other eligibility requirements are met.
+- Passed portions of the certification examination and skills competency verification remain valid for twenty-four (24) months provided all other eligibility requirements are met.

 Application Process

-1. Create your account/log in to your profile.
+- Create your account/log in to your profile

-2. Create an application - Select the EMT level.
+- Select the EMT initial application.
 Verify your personal information and make any necessary changes.
-Then, follow the prompts through the application process.
+Follow the prompts through the application process.

-4. Monitor the progress of your application from your “Certification Application Status” in case additional actions are needed.
-Once the National Registry approves your application and your status is “Ready to Test,” you can view your ATT letter and contact Pearson Vue to schedule your exam.
+- Monitor the progress of your application from your Candidate Dashboard in case additional action is needed.
+Once the National Registry approves your application and your “Examination” tile contains the message “Authorization to Test (ATT) received,” you can view your ATT letter and schedule your examination.

 Related Policies